cjacker/opensource-toolchain-esp8266/README.md

 tio -b 74880 /dev/ttyUSB0
 ```

-And reset the target device, the output should look like:
+Then reset the target device, the output should look like:
 ```
 2nd boot version : 1.7
   SPI Speed      : 80MHz